Code-Institute-Submissions/kirsty-chatterton-photography/README.md

 Fixed Positioning issues on Mobile Devices:

-- As I wanted a fixed/no-scroll page on a desktop, I initially started by "fixing" the positioning of the title and the footer on the "Home" page but found this to be an issue when viewing the site on a mobile device as the content looked "squished" together.
+- As I wanted a fixed/no-scroll page on a desktop, I initially started by "fixing" the positioning of the title and the footer on the "Home" page but found this to be an issue when viewing the site on a mobile device (particularly landscape) as the content looked "squished" together.
 - I tried correcting the issue by changing the margin and the padding but this didn't solve the issue.
 - I corrected this issue by searching for different ways to have the footer always positioned at the bottom without and found a tutorial on [CSS Tricks](https://css-tricks.com/couple-takes-sticky-footer/) on "sticky footers" and found that part of the code from the flexbox example helped solve the issue.
 - By changing the display of the body to flex and setting the top and bottom margin to auto for the main content, the footer stayed at the bottom of the page.